gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 # The concepts, characteristics and significance of NoSQL

-- It was developed from open-source project to deal with limitation of SQL database
+- It was developed from a open-source project to deal with limitation of SQL database

 - It provides a free schema structure, and it offers rapid scalability to manage large and unstructured data sets.

-- It is also type of distributed database, which means that information is copied and stored on various servers, which can be remote or local.(sharding) This ensures availability and reliability of data.
-Because, if some of the data goes offline, the rest of the database can continue to run.
+- It is a type of distributed database, which means that information can be copied and stored on various servers, which can be remote or local.(sharding) This ensures availability and reliability of data.
+Because, if some of the data goes offline, the rest of the distributed database can continue to run.

 # Different type of NoSQL database and its advantages and disadvantages